 This is how bad even good equipment must have been back then.

 Of course we got what we deserved.
 We got lots of phony, hyped-up pressings to fool us into thinking we were hearing better sound, when in fact the opposite was true.
 I regret to say that nothing has changed — most pressings aimed at audiophiles are still mediocre and some of them are surely the worst versions of the album ever produced.
 That’s pretty bad, wouldn’t you say?
 (For some unfathomable reason, nobody but us ever does say.)

 The other record that immediately comes to mind to show you the sound that’s missing from many pressings, both vintage and modern, is Aja.
 Here’s what we had to say about it:

 If you own the Cisco 180 gram pressing, focus on Victor Feldman’s piano at the beginning of the song.
-It lacks body, weight and ambience on the new pressing, but any of our better Hot Stamper copies will show you a piano with those qualities in spades all the way through.
+It lacks body, weight and ambience on the new pressing, but any of our better Hot Stamper copies will show you a piano with those qualities in spades.
 It’s some of my favorite work by the Steely Dan vibesman.
 The thin piano on the Cisco release must be recognized for what it is: a major error on the part of the mastering engineers.

 A full piano is key to the sound of the best pressing of Silk Degrees.